TauAkiou/amonguscapture/README.md

 ## *Version v1.0 of the capture is no longer being supported.
 It will be replaced with the 'v2.0' branch when ready, but will remain archived under the 'au-gtk-final' branch.
 Please check [Issue 15](https://github.com/TauAkiou/amonguscapture-gtk/issues/15) for information on the v2.0 update.*

 ## Prebuilt Releases
-- Prebuilt releases are currently not available.
-The current releases will not work at this time.
+- Alpha releases of v2.0 are currently available from the [releases page](https://github.com/TauAkiou/amonguscapture-gtk/releases).

 ## NOTE FOR LINUX USERS: